thierry-wendling/ml-examples/natural-language-processing/nli/README.md

         * RTE

 ## ToDo
-1. Try few-shot learning with TARS and compare
-2. Try active learning using BaaL and compare
+* Try active learning using BaaL and compare with finetuning
-3. Try SetFit and compare

 ## References
 ### General